-Teachers who work in a school designated as "highestpriority" may be eligible for additional incentives that are tiered based on an individual's LEAP performance.
-Additional information can be found here.
+Teachers who work in a school designated as "highest-priority" may be eligible for additional incentives that are tiered based on an individual's LEAP performance.
+Additionally, the Professional Evaluation Procomp incentive is based on a satisfactory evaluation with LEAP.
+More detailed information can be found here.